HaroldMills/Vesper/docs/tutorial.rst

    problem with Vesper.

-   An earlier message in the log that is not visible in the figure (you can scroll up in the log to see it) indicates that because the command failed, the archive database was restored to its state before the import.
+   An earlier message in the log that is not visible in the figure (if you run the command yourself, you can scroll up in the log to see it) indicates that because the command failed, the archive database was restored to its state before the import.
 This is an important property of Vesper jobs that import metadata or recordings: when such a job fails, it leaves the archive database exactly as it was before the job